 Dr Thomas MacManus

-Email: firstname.lastname@example.orgRoom Number: Room 608, Graduate Centre, Mile End
+Email: email@example.comRoom Number: Room 608, Queen Mary Graduate Centre, Mile End Campus

-Thomas MacManus is a Lecturer in State Crime and (Acting) Director of the International State Crime Initiative in the Department of Law.
+Thomas MacManus is Senior Lecturer in State Crime and Acting Director of the International State Crime Initiative (ISCI) at the School of Law.
 He has a BA (Hons) in Law and Accounting (University of Limerick), an LLM (with distinction) in International Law (University of Westminster) and a PhD in Law and Criminology (King’s College London).
-Thomas is admitted as an Attorney-at-Law (New York) and Solicitor (Ireland).
-He is an Editor-in-Chief of State Crime journal, an Associate Editor of the International Journal of Human Rights, and Joint Editor of Amicus Journal: Assisting Lawyers for Justice on Death Row.
+Dr MacManus is admitted as an Attorney-at-Law (New York State) and Solicitor (Ireland).
+He is Editor-in-Chief of State Crime journal and Associate Editor of the International Journal of Human Rights.

 - LAW6021 Jurisprudence and Legal Theory

-Dr MacManus' doctoral thesis (completed December 2012) analysed the specific criminogenic relationship between the state and corporation, and the state and civil society, in the case of Trafigura’s dumping of toxic waste in Abidjan, Ivory Coast in August 2006.
+Dr MacManus' first book analysed the specific criminogenic relationship between the state and corporation, and the state and civil society, in the case of Trafigura’s dumping of toxic waste in Abidjan, Ivory Coast in August 2006.
 Empirical and ethnographic research undertaken in London and on a field trip to Abidjan revealed that the impunity that was enjoyed by the Ivory Coast state and Trafigura for this state-corporate crime was underpinned by the power of the corporation and by failures of both domestic and international civil society organisations that might have been expected to label and challenge the crimes.
 Moreover, the research revealed that in the case of this particular example of state-corporate crime, civil society as an agency of censure and sanction played a distinctly retrogressive role.
 These crimes facilitated a 'commodification of victimhood’, and the failure of domestic civil society organisations ensured that impunity was virtually guaranteed for the corporation and the government.
 The research also examined the failure of international and domestic legal measures to sanction the perpetrators.
-The findings presented suggested that scholars should adopt a more cautionary approach to civil society’s capacity to label, censure and sanction crime.

-From 2012 to 2014, Thomas worked on an ESRC project (led by Prof Penny Green) which looked at the role of civil society organisations in defining, censuring and resisting criminal acts committed, instigated or condoned by state agencies.
+From 2012 to 2014, Dr MacManus worked on an ESRC project (led by Prof Penny Green) which looked at the role of civil society organisations in defining, censuring and resisting criminal acts committed, instigated or condoned by state agencies.
 It was a cross-cultural study which focuses on civil society’s resistance to state crime in six countries (Burma/Myanmar, Colombia, Kenya, Papua New Guinea, Turkey and Tunisia), all of which are undergoing processes of reconstruction following severe violent conflict.
-Dr MacManus spent three months in Burma and three months in Colombia researching for this project.

 In August 2014, Thomas started working on an ESRC Urgent Grants Mechanism project to determine whether or not conditions of persecution against Myanmar's Muslim Rohingya ethnic minority have developed into genocidal practice.
-Research was conducted within a state crime framework wherein genocide is understood as a process, building over a period of years, and involving an escalation in the dehumanisation and persecution of the target group (Green and Ward 2001; 2004).
+Research was conducted within a state crime framework (Green and Ward 2001; 2004) wherein genocide is understood as a process, building over a period of years, and involving an escalation in the dehumanisation and persecution of the target group.

-Since May 2015, Dr MacManus has been looking at the role of public relations companies and the services they offer to states.
+Dr MacManus is currently looking at the role of public relations companies and the services they offer to states.
 He continues to work on genocide issues, including the destruction of the Uighur people in China.